Sea Salt Chocolate Chunk Cookies

 - Dark chocolate chunks – I highly recommend using dark chocolate over semi-sweet chocolate in this recipe.
 The dark chocolate pairs absolutely perfect with the flakey sea salt!
 And chunks > chips all day!
 The chunks are bigger, therefore they provide more chocolatey goodness in the cookies!

-- Sea salt flakes – these can be found near the other salts on the spice aisle at most major grocery stores, or on Amazon.
+- Sea salt flakes – you can find this near the other salts on the spice aisle at most major grocery stores.
+Or you can purchase it on Amazon.

 - Electric mixer or stand mixer – you can also mix by hand, but using one of these will make your baking life so much easier!!

-- Baking Stone or Baking Sheet – if you don’t own a baking stone, a traditional baking sheet lined with parchment paper or a silicon baking mat will work just fine.
-But I do have to say that I LOVE baking cookies on a baking stone and would definitely recommend it whenever possible!
+- Baking stone or baking sheet – if you don’t own a baking stone, a traditional baking sheet lined with parchment paper or a silicon baking mat will work just fine.
+But I do have to say that I LOVE baking cookies on a baking stone.
+And I would definitely recommend it whenever possible!

 - Mixing bowl

 - Ice cream scoop or large cookie scoop – I used the one linked to here, which holds 3 tablespoons of dough.

-These cookies are super easy to make!
-Simply follow the instructions below and for a more detailed look into how they are made, be sure to check out the full video in the recipe card at the bottom of the page!
+These chocolate chunk cookies are super easy to make!
+Simply follow the instructions below, and for a more detailed look into how to make them, be sure to check out the full video in the recipe card at the bottom of the page!

 - Combine the dry ingredients.
 In a medium mixing bowl, combine flour, salt, baking powder and baking soda.

 - Combine the wet ingredients.
 In a large mixing bowl, or the bowl of a stand mixer using the paddle attachment, cream together the butter and sugar for 2 minutes.
 Add an egg, egg yolk and vanilla extract and beat until combined.

 - Finish the cookie dough.
 Add the dry ingredients to the wet ingredients and beat until combined.
 Use a spatula to stir in the dark chocolate chunks.